 Exhibit 7 contains a detailed analysis of the potential sound impacts associated with the construction and operation of the Project.
-Potential sources of sound from the Facility include the step-up transformer in the collection substation, electrical inverters and transformers within the various solar panel fields, HVAC equipment and inverters associated with the energy storage facilities, and temporary construction-related noise.
+Potential sources of sound from the Facility include the step-up transformer in the collection substation, electrical inverters and transformers within the various solar panel fields, HVAC equipment and inverters associated with the energy storage facilities and operations buildings, and temporary construction-related noise.
 As described in the Project Noise Impact Assessment (PNIA) (Appendix 7-A), this equipment generates sound, but sound generated by the Project meets all 94-c noise limits intended to protect neighboring residences, wildlife, and other sensitive receptors.
 There are no vibration issues associated with the operation of such a facility and vibration during construction is expected to be minimal.
+The sound modeling has been updated to reflect the new location of the proposed POI facility and substation configuration on the same parcel originally proposed.